STRML/react-router-component/docs/contextual.md

 ### Navigate outside of the router's context

 Sometimes you want to navigate outside of the router's context.
-You can do this with `Link` component by creating it with a `global` boolean property:
+You can do this with `Link` component by creating it with a `global` boolean property, if you are only using `hash` routes use the `globalHash` property:

     <Link global href="/">Home</Link>